ForgeryGPT: A Multimodal LLM for Interpretable Image Forgery Detection and Localization: Methodology

-\textbf{Vocabulary-enhanced Vision Encoder.} To compensate for CLIP's ability to recognize locally forged images, we design a Vocabulary-enhanced Vision Encoder by introducing a trainable visual vocabulary network, which shares the same ViT (Vision Encoder) architecture \cite{vit} as CLIP.
-Therefore, FL-Expert is able to combine new domain-specific vocabulary knowledge with CLIP's existing open-world recognition capabilities.
-This combination enhances the model’s accuracy and robustness in identifying forged images by focusing on the specific visual characteristics of tampered content.
-Similar to the previous steps, we extract intermediate patch-level features and encode them through a linear layer to obtain \(\tilde{F}^i_{\text{vocab}}\), which represent the visual vocabulary-encoded features at each stage.
-In order to combine the multi-scale semantic features produced by the two vision encoders, \textit{i.e.}, CLIP’s original encoder and the vocabulary-enhanced encoder, we introduce a Multi-layer Attention Fusion mechanism.
-This module calculates attention between the patch-level features and visual vocabulary-encoded features across multiple layers of the two vision encoders.
-For each transformer block layer $i$, attention weights $\alpha^i$ are computed as follows:
+\textbf{Vocabulary-enhanced Vision Encoder.} To mitigate the limitation of CLIP in recognizing locally forged images, we develop a Vocabulary-enhanced Vision Encoder that incorporates a trainable visual vocabulary network sharing the same ViT-based architecture \cite{vit} as CLIP.
+This design enables the FL-Expert to seamlessly integrate newly learned, domain-specific vocabulary knowledge with CLIP’s existing open-world recognition capability.
+By emphasizing the specific visual characteristics of tampered content, this combination improves the model’s precision and robustness in forged image identification.
+Following the same processing pipeline, intermediate patch-level representations are extracted and passed through a linear transformation to yield visual vocabulary-encoded features \(\tilde{F}^i_{\text{vocab}}\) at each block layer $i$.
+To fuse the multi-scale semantic features derived from both the original CLIP encoder and the vocabulary-enhanced encoder, we introduce a Multi-layer Attention Fusion mechanism.
+This component computes attention between the patch-level features and the visual vocabulary-encoded features across multiple transformer layers of the two vision encoders.
+For each transformer block layer $i$, the attention weights $\alpha^i$ are computed as follows:

-where ${\tilde{F}}_{patch}^{i}$ is the query vector, ${\{\tilde{F}_{vocab}^{i}\}}$ is the key vector, and $d_e$ is the dimension of the key vector.
-The attention mechanism models the interactions between the patch-level and vocabulary-encoded features.
-The attention output is then computed by:
+where ${\tilde{F}}_{patch}^{i}$ and ${\{\tilde{F}_{vocab}^{i}\}}$ serve as the query and key vectors, respectively, and $d_e$ denotes the feature dimension.
+The attention operation models fine-grained semantic interactions between patch-level features and visual vocabulary-encoded representations.
+The resulting attention output is computed as: